jdalefoskey/jdalefoskey.github.io/homeworkassignment1/README.md

 ## Description

-In this project I refactored the clients html and css files to make them easy to read, understand, and maintain.
+In this project I refactored the clients html and css files to make them easy to read, understand, and maintainable.

 For example: